4ry1337/dene/README.md

 | Exercise | A specific activity with sets, reps, weights, and/or duration. |

-Dene is a standalone mobile app with no dependencies on external systems for the MVP.
-Future versions may integrate with Google Fit and add social features.

-2.2 User Characteristics

-Target audience: Regular gym-goers (18–40 years old).

-Expected skill level: Basic smartphone literacy, beginner-to-intermediate gym knowledge.

-2.3 Constraints

-Android platform only.

-Development timeframe: 3 months for MVP.

-Supported language: English only.

-GDPR compliance required.

-No analytics in MVP.

-2.4 Assumptions and Dependencies

-Users have Android smartphones.

-Notifications require user permissions.

-3. Specific Requirements
-3.1 Functional Requirements

-User Management

-The app shall allow users to create an account (email/password).

-The app shall allow login/logout.

-The app shall allow offline access after login.

-Workout & Routine Management

-The app shall provide a list of predefined exercises.

-The app shall allow users to create, edit, and delete custom exercises.

-The app shall allow users to create, edit, and delete routines and workouts.

-The app shall allow users to log sets (reps, weight, duration).

-Tracking & Progress

-The app shall provide history of completed workouts.

-The app shall include a timer for rest periods.

-The app shall provide streak tracking (consecutive workout days).

-Notifications

-The app shall send push notifications for workout reminders.

-The app shall notify users of streak achievements.

-Data Management

-The app shall store workout data locally.

-The app shall allow users to export workout history to CSV.

-3.2 Non-Functional Requirements

-Usability: The app must be intuitive and easy to use with minimal navigation steps.

-Performance: All screens must load in under 2 seconds on mid-range Android devices.

-Security: User data must be stored securely and encrypted.

-Compliance: GDPR compliance must be maintained for data storage and privacy.

-Reliability: The app must function offline without internet connectivity.

-4. Future Enhancements (Not in MVP)

-Expanded library of predefined exercises.

-Social features (sharing, friend challenges).

-Integration with Google Fit.

-Advanced analytics and performance tracking.

-Multi-language support.

-5. Success Criteria

-Minimum of 500 Play Market downloads within 3 months.

-User retention rate tracked (weekly active users logging workouts).

-Positive user feedback indicating ease of use.
+## Constraints

+- Android platform only.
+- Development timeframe: 3 months for MVP.
+- Supported language: English only.
+- GDPR compliance required.

+# Specific Requirements
+## Functional Requirements

+- Workout & Routine Management:
+   - Provide a list of predefined exercises.
+   - Create, edit, and delete custom exercises.
+   - Create, edit, and delete routines and workouts.
+   - Log sets (reps, weight, duration).
+- Tracking & Progress:
+   - Provide history of completed workouts.
+   - Include a timer for rest periods.
+   - Provide streak tracking (consecutive workout days).
+- Notifications:
+   - Send push notifications for workout reminders.
+- Data Management
+   - Store workout data locally.
+   - Export workout history to CSV.

+## Non-Functional Requirements
+- Usability: The app must be intuitive and easy to use with minimal navigation steps.
+- Performance: All screens must load in under 2 seconds on mid-range Android devices.
+- Security: User data must be stored securely and encrypted.
+- Compliance: GDPR compliance must be maintained for data storage and privacy.

+# Future Enhancements (Not in MVP)
+- Social features (sharing, friend challenges).
+- Integration with Google Fit.
+- Advanced analytics and performance tracking.
+- Multi-language support.